poli0048/Recon-DJI-IOS-Interface/README.md

 # Recon-DJI-IOS-Interface
 This is an iOS companion App to enable the Recon ground control station (https://github.com/poli0048/Recon) to interact with DJI drones.

+Latest update requires adding the opencv framework from the "iOS pack": https://opencv.org/releases/ Drag and drop opencv2.framework into DroneClient project folder in Xcode to setup.

 # Contributors and License
 Recon is primarily developed by:
  * Stanford University